-For sources distributed widely in the sky, the Science Goal (SG) will be split by the OT into different “clusters”, each grouping all sources within 10 degrees.
+For sources distributed widely in the sky, the Science Goal (SG) will be split by the OT into different “clusters”, each grouping all sources within 10 degrees (1 degree for SGs requiring long-baseline configurations).
 While there is no restriction on the total number of sources in a SG, for each grouping within the SG, the total number of pointings must be less than or equal to 150.
 Pointings with the ACA, if used in concert with 12-m Array observations, do not count against this 150-pointing limit.

 The sources in a SG are further subjected to the following restrictions:

 - All the sources in a SG must be defined by the same field setup – either all as rectangular fields, or all as individual positions

 - Sources must use the same spectral setup (relative placement and properties of spectral windows)